viamrobotics/docs/docs/registry/configure.md

 ## Local modules

-If you wish to add a module to your robot without uploading it to the Viam registry, you can add your module as a _local module_.
+If you wish to add a module to your machine without uploading it to the Viam registry, you can add your module as a _local module_.

 You can add your own custom modules as local modules, or you can add pre-built modules written by other Viam users.